 Maine Medical Center Thoracic Oncology Outpatient Clinic has been named a Screening Center of Excellence by the Lung Cancer Alliance (LCA) for its ongoing commitment to responsible lung cancer screening.

-LDCT screening is now recognized as a recommended screening by the United States Preventive Services Task Force.
-Since Medicare began paying for lung cancer screening in 2015, most major insurers have added this to their list of covered services.
+Lung cancer screening is recognized as a recommended screening by the United States Preventive Services Task Force.
+For people who are eligible, the cost of lung cancer screening is covered by most health insurance plans, including Medicare and Medicaid.
+However, the details of exactly who qualifies can vary.
 Our staff will contact your insurer to confirm coverage before your appointment.
 If your insurance company does not cover this screening, or if you are uninsured, we will work with you to explore other options to cover the screening costs.

 Do I need a referral from my Primary Care Provider (PCP)?

 At this time we do require a referral from a PCP to enroll in the lung cancer screening program.
 If you do not have a PCP our staff will work with you to help you establish care with an available provider.

 How does the lung cancer screening process work?

 Once a referral for lung cancer screening is received in our office, you will be contacted by phone by the program LS NP.
 A few simple questions about your smoking history and overall health status will be asked to confirm your eligibility to participate in lung cancer screening.
 You will be given an opportunity to ask questions as well.
 If you are eligible and wish to participate, you will be given an appointment for a face to face visit with the LS NP.
 At this “shared decision making appointment” you will discuss the risks and benefits of lung cancer screening and whether it is right for you.
 If you decide to proceed, an appointment for the actual low dose CT scan will be made with the MMC Radiology Department.

 How will I be informed of my results?